CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

 ## Configuration ##
 To configure the block, go to _Site Administration > Plugins > Blocks > Filtered course list._

+### External filters ###
+If any external filters are available on your Moodle installation you can activate them by checking the appropriate boxes.
+If there are no external filters, this setting will not display.

+### Filters ###
-Most of the configuration will be done in the _textarea_ at the top of the page.
+Most of the configuration will be done in the _textarea_ near the top of the page.
 Add one filter per line; use pipes ("|") to separate the different settings for each filter.
 Whitespace at the beginning or end of a value is removed automatically, so you can pad your layout to make it more readable.
 Here is a sample of the possibilities:
 ```
 category   | expanded  | 0 (category id) | 1 (depth)
 shortname  | exp       | Current courses | S17